Jody-Geers/php-rest/README.md

 # php-rest

+  This Repo has been replaced by : https://github.com/Jody-Geers/php-data-service

   RESTful web service, talks to mysql, returns JSON.

   Written in PHP for fun and because PHP is pretty darn nifty.